Fast community detection by SCORE: Introduction

 \subsection{Comparison with classical spectral clustering methods}

-As a spectral clustering approach, the success of the SCORE prompts the following question: would classical spectral methods work well too?
-By classical spectral method, we mean the following procedure. \begin{itemize} \item {\it (a').} Obtain the two leading (unit-norm) eigenvectors $\hat{\eta}_1$ and $\hat{\eta}_2$ of $X$. \item {\it (b').} Viewing $(\hat{\eta}_1, \hat{\eta}_2)$ as a bivariate data set with sample size of $n$, apply the k-means method assuming there are at most two communities. \end{itemize} Alternatively, one may use the following variation, which is studied in \cite{Yu}. \begin{itemize} \item {\it (a'').} Obtain an $n \times n$ diagonal matrix $S$ defined by $S(i,i) = \sum_{j = 1}^n X(i,j)$, $1 \leq i \leq n$. \item {\it (b'').} Apply (a')-(b') to $S^{-1/2} X S^{-1/2}$. \end{itemize} We call the two procedures {\it ordinary PCA (oPCA)} and {\it normalized PCA (nPCA)}, respectively; PCA stands for Principle Component Analysis.
+The success of SCORE (which is a spectral method) prompts the question whether classical spectral methods work well, too.
+Below are two classical spectral methods: \begin{longlist}[(a$'$)] \item[(a$'$)] Obtain the two leading (unit-norm) eigenvectors $\hat {\eta}_1$ and $\hat{\eta}_2$ of $A$. \item[(b$'$)] Viewing $(\hat{\eta}_1, \hat{\eta}_2)$ as a bivariate data set with sample size of $n$, apply the $k$-means method assuming there are at most two communities. \end{longlist} Alternatively, one may use the following variation, which is studied in \cite{Yu}. \begin{longlist}[(a$''$)] \item[(a$''$)] Obtain an $n \times n$ diagonal matrix $S$ by $S(i,i) = \sum_{j = 1}^n A(i,j)$, $1 \leq i \leq n$. \item[(b$''$)] Apply (a$'$)--(b$'$) to $S^{-1/2} A S^{-1/2}$. \end{longlist} We call the two procedures \textit{ordinary Principle Component Analysis} (\textit{oPCA}) and \textit{normalized PCA} (\textit{nPCA}), respectively.\footnote{oPCA and nPCA are also called spectral clustering on the adjacency matrix and on the graph Laplacian, respectively.
+See \cite{FanLu,Chung}, for example.}

 It turns out that both PCA approaches work unsatisfactorily.
 In fact, for the web blogs data, the error rates of oPCA and nPCA are $437/1222$ and $600/1222$, respectively, and for the karate data, the error rates are $1/34$ for both methods.
-See Table \ref{table:realdataerrors} for details.
+See Table~\ref{tablerealdataerrors} for details.

-The main reason why the two PCA methods perform unsatisfactorily is that, different coordinates of the two leading eigenvectors are heavily affected by the degree inhomogeneity; see Lemma \ref{lemma:L}.
-In the left panel of Figure \ref{fig:blog2}, we display the two leading eigenvectors of $X$, based on the web blogs data.
-The coordinates of two vectors are highly skewed to the right, reflecting serious degree heterogeneity.
+The main reason why the two PCA methods perform unsatisfactorily is that different coordinates of the two leading eigenvectors are heavily affected by the degree inhomogeneity; see Lemma~\ref{lemmaL}.
+In the left panel of Figure~\ref{figblog2}, we display the two leading eigenvectors of $A$, based on the web blogs data.
+The coordinates of two vectors are highly skewed to the left, reflecting serious degree heterogeneity.
+Compare \cite{eigenspoke} where a similar phenomenon is observed.

-Somewhat surprisingly, though nPCA intends to correct degree heterogeneity, the correction is not particularly successful.
-In the right two panels of Figure \ref{fig:blog2} (the rightmost panel is the zoom-in version of the panel to its left), we plot the two leading eigenvectors of $S^{-1/2} X S^{-1/2}$.
-It is seen that some of the coordinates of $\heta_2$ are unduly large, compared to the remaining coordinates.
+Somewhat surprisingly, though nPCA intends to correct degree heterogeneity, the correction is not particularly successful, partially because that the adjacency matrix of the web blogs data is very sparse.
+In the right two panels of Figure~\ref{figblog2} (the rightmost panel is the zoom-in version of the panel to its left), we plot the two leading eigenvectors of $S^{-1/2} A S^{-1/2}$.
+It is seen that some of the entries of $\heta _2$ are very large (compared to other entries).